incepter/react-defer-renderer/README.md

     - Async-concurrent: Triggers the render of `bachSize = workQueue.length` of trees in an async approach
     - Sync: Will trigger the render of `batchSize = workQueue.length` of trees in a sync way: render a batch, paint it, then render another one...
 - In a context, your can `pause` and `resume` the work
-## Use cases

-- Time to user interaction in complex trees is reduced drastically
-- Defer the render of invisible tabs
-- Defer render of trees outside the viewport
-- When a list is huge/complex and you have to paint it entirely (ie: 800 inputs, 2000 divs ...), the first render may feel laggy and the user won't be able to interact with some elements until the whole work is done
-- The pause and resume feature could be used to easily manage a deferred infiniteScroll list easily

 ## License